-We may be involved in legal proceedings, including IP, anti-trust and securities litigation, which could divert efforts of management and result in significant expense and loss of our IP rights.
+We may be involved in legal proceedings, including IP, anti-trust and securities litigation, and governmental investigations, which could divert efforts of management and result in significant expense and loss of our IP rights.

 We are often involved in legal proceedings, including cases involving our IP rights and those of others, anti-trust and commercial matters, merger related suits, putative securities class action suits and other actions.
-Some of the actions seek injunctive relief, including injunctions against the sale of our products and substantial monetary damages, which if granted or awarded could materially harm our business, financial condition and results of operations.
-Litigation or settlement of such actions, regardless of their merit, can be complex, can extend for a protracted period of time, may divert the efforts and attention of our management and technical personnel, is frequently costly and the related expenditures unpredictable.
+Some of these actions may seek injunctive relief, including injunctions or exclusion orders against the sale of our products and substantial monetary damages, which if granted or awarded could materially harm our business, financial condition and results of operations.
+From time to time, we may also be involved or required to participate in governmental investigations.
+Litigation or settlement of such actions, regardless of their merit, or involvement in governmental investigations can be complex, can extend for a protracted period of time, may divert the efforts and attention of our management and technical personnel, is frequently costly and the related expenditures unpredictable.
+An unfavorable resolution of a governmental investigation may include, among others, fines or other orders to pay money, and/or the issuance of orders to cease certain conduct and/or modify our business practices.